ruricolist/FXML/README.md

 and `callback-handler`.

 *Callback handlers* let you create SAX handlers without having to define classes.
-Instead of defining methods, you provide a callback for only the events that interest you. *Values handlers* are just broadcast handlers that return, as multiple values, the return value of each of their sub-handlers.
+Instead of defining methods, you provide callbacks for only the events that interest you.

+*Values handlers* are just broadcast handlers that return, as multiple values, the return value of each of their sub-handlers.

 Values handlers and callback handlers can work together.

 Suppose, for example, that you want to both parse an XML file, and extract all of its text.

-Of course you could parse the DOM and then recurse on it; but by combining callback handlers and values handlers, you can do it in one
+Of course you could parse the DOM and then recurse on it; but by combining callback handlers and values handlers, you can do it in one pass:
-pass:

-    (multiple-value-bind (dom imgs)
+    (multiple-value-bind (dom text)
         (cxml:parse document
                     (cxml:make-values-handler
                      (stp:make-builder)